ConnectedLib/connectedlib10/modules/youth-development/section-2-3.md

   <p>
   Kohlberg used the following scenario to explore moral reasoning.
 He was not interested in what people answered, but why they answered however they did.<br>

 A woman was on her deathbed.
 There was one drug that the doctors thought might save her.
 It was a form of radium that a druggist in the same town had recently discovered.
 The drug was expensive to make, but the druggist was charging ten times what the drug cost him to produce.
 He paid $200 for the radium and charged $2,000 for a small dose of the drug.
 The sick woman's husband, Heinz, went to everyone he knew to borrow the money, but he could only get together about $1,000 which is half of what it cost.
 He told the druggist that his wife was dying and asked him to sell it cheaper or let him pay later.
 But the druggist said: “No, I discovered the drug and I'm going to make money from it.”
 So Heinz got desperate and broke into the man's laboratory to steal the drug for his wife.
 Should Heinz have broken into the laboratory to steal the drug for his wife?
-Why or why not?<sup>21</sup> <br>
+Why or why not?<sup><a href="#fn21>21</a></sup> <br>

 Answer the question, making sure you write down why you think the man should or should not have stolen the drug.
 Then review the explanations on the <a href="https://en.wikipedia.org/wiki/Heinz_dilemma">Heinz dilemma Wikipedia page</a>, and identify which stage of moral reasoning you were using to come up with your answer.<br>